Canada–United States relations: Newfoundland fisheries dispute

 The United States and Britain had a long-standing dispute about the rights of Americans fishing in the waters near Newfoundland.
 Before 1776, there was no question that American fishermen, mostly from Massachusetts, had rights to use the waters off Newfoundland.
 In the peace treaty negotiations of 1783, the Americans insisted on a statement of these rights.
 However, France, an American ally, disputed the American position because France had its own specified rights in the area and wanted them to be exclusive.
 The Treaty of Paris (1783) gave the Americans not rights, but rather "liberties" to fish within the territorial waters of British North America and to dry fish on certain coasts.

 After the War of 1812, the Convention of 1818 between the United States and Britain specified exactly what liberties were involved.
 Canadian and Newfoundland fishermen contested these liberties in the 1830s and 1840s.
-The Canadian–American Reciprocity Treaty of 1854, and the Treaty of Washington of 1871 spelled-out the liberties in more detail.
+The Canadian–American Reciprocity Treaty of 1854, and the Treaty of Washington of 1871 spelled out the liberties in more detail.
 However the Treaty of Washington expired in 1885, and there was a continuous round of disputes over jurisdictions and liberties.
 Britain and the United States sent the issue to the Permanent Court of Arbitration in The Hague in 1909.
 It produced a compromise settlement that permanently ended the problems.

 Common memberships

-Canada and the United States both hold membership in a number of multinational organizations, including:
+Canada and the United States both hold membership in several multinational organizations, including: